jp-mess/vae-color-article/index.md

 # How does it work

-There are really three networks involved here.
-[A pre-trained VAE from StabilityAI](https://huggingface.co/docs/diffusers/api/models/autoencoderkl), a "latent color balancer", which was trained on KL Divergence, and a "color mapper", which is trained on MSE in pixel space.
-You can see how these networks work together in the diagram at the top of this page.
-The VAE comes pre-trained, the [KL Divergence network I trained on a custom dataset made image enhancement LUTs](https://messy-bytes.github.io/Advanced-ML-Color-Fixes/2023/05/03/Dataset-Curation.html), and the color mapper is trained online every time the network is used.

-**Network #1, The Latent Balancer:** Overall, this algorithm works by fixing images in the "latent space" of a pre-trained Variational Autoencoder (VAE).
-In simpler terms, a pre-trained network maps the original image to very small dimensional representation (28 x 28 x 8), and all my color fixing happens in this smaller dimensional space.
-An "intermediate" network (that I trained) modifies these encodings into new encodings that can be decoded into prettier, "fixed" images.
-The architecture of this intermediate network is not very important (I made a Unet, which is often used for these applications).
-It needs to be noted that the decoded image from this process will be small, and distorted.
+The diagram at the top of the page shows two networks (the KL divergence trained network, and the MSE trained network).
+However, there are actually four networks here.

+1. **The Variational Autoencoder (VAE):** Pre-trained by StabilityAI, [I just "stole" it from HuggingFace](https://huggingface.co/docs/diffusers/api/models/autoencoderkl).
+This network takes our original image into "the latent space", which really means it compresses it to a very small vector which magically captures the "essense" of the original image, such that it could be reasonably decoded with the VAE's decoder network.
+These small vectors can be interpreted as a mean/variance pair, but we aren't going to get that brainy here.
+One excellent article on this topic was written by Joseph Rocca and can be found on TowardsDataScience.
+It is worth mentioning that he was a full-time employee at the site when he wrote it.
+[The article is linked here](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73)
+2. **The Latent Balancer:** This network does most of it the work.
+It takes "encoded bad images" and turns them into "encoded good images".
+The architecture of this intermediate network is not very important (I made a Unet with some attention layers, which is often used for these applications).
+In theory, we could encode the image with the VAE, fix it with the latent balancer, decode it back into an image, and call it a day.
+However, the decoder's output is a small, ugly version of the original.
+It will have weird faces and blurry details.
+This is why StableDiffusion usually comes with an upsampler network.
 A second network is needed to map the colors to the high-resolution original image, which is trained online.

-**Network #2, The Color Mapper:** The second network is just a single layer MLP, trained with MSE.
-It only exists to allow the latent color balancer to recolor high-resolution images.
-It learns a color mapping (old color -> new color) from the above input/output pair.
+3. **The Color Mapper (upsampler):** We don't need an upsampler, because we only care about how the colors have changed.
+The second network is just a single layer MLP, trained with MSE, to map old colors to better ones from the above input/output pair.
 Since this simpler network operates on single pixels, it can be applied to images of arbitrary resolution.
 Apply this network to the original high-resolution image to get the final output.

 <br>